The following list will help you decide if a Greyhound is right for you:

 - Most Greyhounds do not make good guard dogs.
 There is not much difference in personality from males to females but each dog does have its own individual personality.

-- They are generally very healthy.
-While there is no recorded history of hip dysplasia in Greyhounds at this time, gastric torsion, which can occur in large, deep-chested breeds has been seen in Greyhounds.
+- While there is no recorded history of hip dysplasia in Greyhounds at this time, gastric torsion, which can occur in large, deep-chested breeds has been seen in Greyhounds.
+Osteosarcoma – bone cancer is, sadly, not uncommon in greyhounds.
 The only genetic problem Greyhounds may have is hypothyroidism – controlled with daily medication.